An official website of the United States government

 An available tutorial also teaches how to search for variables in the Investigator.

-For users who have the capacity to utilize extremely large data files and the programs to handle them, downloads are available for NLSY97, NLSY79, and NLSY79 Child and Young Adult.
+For users who have the capacity to utilize extremely large data files and the programs to handle them, downloads are available for NLSY79, NLSY79 Child and Young Adult, and NLSY97.

-NLSY97, NLSY79, and NLSY79 Young Adult confidential geocode data include the respondent's state, county and MSA of residence and codes identifying colleges attended.
-These restricted-use data are a small subset of the NLS dataset and when provided to the researcher, the included respondent ID variable facilitates linking to the public use data.
-More detail about the variables on the geocode data files is available in the NLSY79 Geocode Codebook Supplement and the NLSY97 Geocode Codebook Supplement.
+Restricted NLSY79, Restricted NLSY79 YA, and Restricted NLSY97 data include the respondent's state, county and MSA of residence and codes identifying colleges attended.
+These restricted data are a small subset of the NLS dataset and when provided to the researcher, the included respondent ID variable facilitates linking to the public-use data.
+More detail about the variables on the restricted data files is available in the NLSY79 Geocode Codebook Supplement and the NLSY97 Geocode Codebook Supplement.

-To protect the confidentiality of respondents, the Bureau of Labor Statistics (BLS) only grants access to geocode files for researchers in the United States who agree in writing to adhere to BLS confidentiality policy and whose projects further the mission of BLS and the NLS program to conduct sound, legitimate research in the social sciences.
-Applications from abroad cannot be accepted.
-Applicants must provide a clear statement of their research methodology and objectives and explain how the geocode data are necessary to meet those objectives.
-Researchers who are granted access to NLSYGeocode data may use them from approved locations on the physical premises of their institution (more detail on Geocode application process).
+To protect the confidentiality of respondents, the Bureau of Labor Statistics (BLS) only grants access to restricted files to researchers in the United States who agree in writing to adhere to BLS confidentiality policy and whose projects further the mission of BLS and the NLS program to conduct sound, legitimate research in the social sciences.
+[Applications from abroad cannot be accepted.]
+Applicants must provide a clear statement of their research methodology and objectives and explain how the restricted data are necessary to meet those objectives.
+Researchers who are granted access to restricted data may use them from approved locations on the physical premises of their institution.

-After your standard application has been approved by BLS, you will complete a BLS specific form detailing the signing official information for your institution, your software requirements, and other specifics of you proposed security set-up.
+After your standard application has been approved by BLS, you will complete a BLS specific form (the BLS VDE Confidential Data Access Information Form) detailing the signing official information for your institution, your software requirements, and other specifics of you proposed security set-up.
 This form is sent to you only after your standard application has been approved by BLS.

-These confidential files are available for use only at the BLS National Office in Washington, DC, and at Federal Statistical Research Data Centers (FSRDCs) on statistical research projects approved by BLS.
+These confidential files are available for use only at Federal Statistical Research Data Centers (FSRDCs) on statistical research projects approved by BLS.
 Access to data is subject to the availability of space and resources.
-Information about applying to use the zip code and Census tract data is available on the BLS Restricted Data Access page.
+Information about applying to use the Census tract and zip code data is available on the BLS Restricted Data Access page.

-Like the restricted-use zip code and Census tract data, the school survey files are available for use only at the BLS National Office in Washington, DC, and at Federal Statistical Research Data Centers (FSRDCs) on statistical research projects approved by BLS.
+Like the highly restricted Census tract and zip code data, the school survey files are available for use only at Federal Statistical Research Data Centers (FSRDCs) on statistical research projects approved by BLS.
 Access to data is subject to the availability of space and resources.
 Information about applying to use the school survey data is available on the BLS Restricted Data Access page.